gradle/gradle/subprojects/docs/src/docs/release/notes.md

 A deprecation warning will be issued if a name change is attempted.
 It has been deprecated because changing the name of a repository after it has been added to the container can cause problems when tasks are automatically created for created repositories.

-## Changes to the existing incubating features
+## Changes to existing incubating features

 ### Resolution result API

-The entry point to the ResolutionResult API has changed, you can get access to the instance of the ResolutionResult via [configuration.incoming.resolutionResult](dsl/org.gradle.api.artifacts.Configuration.html#org.gradle.api.artifacts.Configuration:incoming).
+The entry point to the ResolutionResult API has changed.
+You now access the ResolutionResult via [configuration.incoming.resolutionResult](dsl/org.gradle.api.artifacts.Configuration.html#org.gradle.api.artifacts.Configuration:incoming).
-New convenience methods were added to the API.
+New convenience methods were also added to the API.
 For more information please refer to the javadoc for [ResolutionResult](javadoc/org/gradle/api/artifacts/result/ResolutionResult.html).

 ### Incubating C++ `Compile` task type removed